top of page

 Bonding them was a breeze.
 They immediately seemed happier!
 Who knows if they remember the other as a littermate or not, but within three days it was obvious they were best of buddies.

-We do recommend an adult only home for this pair.
-Only because they sometimes do still get frightened by sudden noises.
-Paxton is still a cuddle bug; Bailey not so much.
+Paxton is a cuddle bug; Bailey not so much.
 Paxton is ok being picked up and snuggled - after he finished his pellets, of course.

 We gave them an approximate birth date of March 5, 2020.
 Paxton weighs approx. 8 lbs.; Bailey about 8.5 lbs.